wearefrank/ladybug/README.md

 --------------------

 Please do the following to set up your development environment for the front-end:
-* Install [Node.js](https://nodejs.org/en/), choose version 16.
-You should get executables `npm` version 8.x and `node` version 16.x.
+* Install [Node.js](https://nodejs.org/en/), choose version 20.
+You should get executables `npm` version 10.x and `node` version 20.x.
 Check these versions using `npm -v` and `node -v`.
 * Change directory to your checkout of ladybug-frontend.
 * The Node Package Manager (npm) includes another package manager, yarn.
 We use that one because it is more stable.
 Enable it by executing the command `corepack enable`.
 You should do this in a command prompt that runs with administrator permissions.
-* Use `yarn -v` to check that you have yarn version 3.2.x.
+* Use `yarn -v` to check that you have the right version of yarn.
+The version you are using should equal the version that is asked in `package.json`.
+In `package.json` you have a line like: `"packageManager": "yarn@x.x.x"`.
 * Run `yarn install --immutable` to install your dependencies.
 The flag ensures that you get exactly the same dependencies as the other developers have.
 If you want to include a new dependency, update `package.json` and do `yarn install`.
 File `yarn.lock` will be updated, the list of all dependencies including dependencies of other dependencies.
 Check in `yarn.lock` to ensure that other developers will update to the same dependencies as you.
+If it is not your intention to introduce a new dependency, then do not check-in `yarn.lock`!.
+If you made an error with these installation instructions, you may have unwanted updates of the file.
-In case you don't have a direct internet connection you might need to set HTTPS_PROXY, see https://docs.cypress.io/guides/references/proxy-configuration.
+* In case you don't have a direct internet connection you might need to set HTTPS_PROXY, see https://docs.cypress.io/guides/references/proxy-configuration.
 * Run `yarn prepare` to prepare Git hooks.
 If you do not do this, you will not be able to commit or push in the ladybug-frontend project.

 Testing frontend changes with the test webapp